 Regular skin brushing will help you remove dead skin layers and boost your circulation.
 A good quality skin brush will smooth out the top layers of skin.
 This can help to minimize the appearance of existing stretch marks.

 Massage is a great way to boost circulation to your skin.
-It’s a great couple time for partners or pampering by a professional.
+It’s a great way for you and your partner to bond or pampering by a professional.
 You can also use oils to with skin friendly benefits.
-The best oil to use are Chamomile or neroli, both are safe to use in pregnancy.
-Massage can help you relax, de-stress or sleep better.
+The best oils to use are Chamomile or neroli, and known as safe to use in pregnancy.
+Massage can help you to relax, de-stress and sleep better.